HF 5423

 • No sports, jogging, swimming, aerobics, heavy exercise or lifting over 25 pounds for 4 weeks.

-• No blowing the nose for 1 week.
+• No nose blowing for 1 week.
 After 1 week, your child can gently blow it one side at a time to avoid pressure on the ears.

 • Your child should keep their mouth open when sneezing or coughing for one week.